APNA Online Learning

 The National Bowel Cancer Screening Program has released instructions for the newly released Home Test Kit.

 These resources have been designed to assist nurses in general practice to promote bowel cancer screening through the National Bowel Cancer Screening Program.
 This program saves lives – but it can only work with the support of general practices.
 The evidence is clear that a recommendation from a primary health care provider is an important motivator for participation in bowel cancer screening.
 If found early, 9 out of 10 cases of bowel cancer can be successfully treated.

-APNA held a webinar National Bowel Cancer Screening Program: Webinar for nurses working in general practice, presented by Dr Hooi Ee and Tracy Murphy, held on Wednesday March 1 2017.
+APNA held a live webinar National Bowel Cancer Screening Program: Webinar for nurses working in general practice on 1 March 2017.